Optimal Spatial Anomaly Detection: Consistency theory

 respectively.
 The definition of $\Delta$ ensures that the mean signal of each anomaly region is well separated from the baseline.
-We highlight that there is no restriction on the mean signal difference across different anomaly regions.
+Note that there is no restriction on the mean signal difference across different anomaly regions.

-Define the intrinsic diameter of a region $R$ as the largest pairwise distance between any two grid points in $R$:
+Define the intrinsic diameter of a region $R$ as the largest pairwise distance between any two lattice points in $R$:

 where $\text{dist}(\cdot,\cdot)$ denotes the Euclidean distance, which can be replaced by other well-defined distance metrics depending on the applications.
-We also define the distance between any two regions as the smallest Euclidean distance between any pair of grids from each region:
+We also define the distance between any two regions as the smallest Euclidean distance between any pair of points from each region:

 Analogous to classical timeline changepoint and anomaly detection frameworks, we impose the following assumptions to ensure the detectability of spatial anomaly regions.
 Specifically, we require sufficient signal distinguishability between anomaly and baseline regions, as well as adequate spatial separation between different anomalies.